vxgmichel/aiostream/docs/operators.rst

 .. autoclass:: map

-   Note: :class:`map` is considered a combination operator if used with extra sources, and a transformation operator otherwise
+   .. note:: :class:`map` is considered a combination operator
+	     if used with extra sources, and a transformation operator otherwise

 .. autoclass:: enumerate